dmparrow30011935/rasabot-di/data/nlu.md

 - Yes that's very cute.
 What sort of day are you having?
 - okay
 - good how are you?
+- good Thanks how are you?
+- Good thanks you?
+- im good thanks you?

 ## intent:mood_unhappy
 - sad